viral32111/rcon/README.md

 ## 📥 Usage

 Download the [latest release](https://github.com/viral32111/rcon/releases/latest) for your platform.
 There are builds available for Linux and Windows, on 32-bit and 64-bit architectures of x86 and ARM.
 There are extra Linux builds to accommodate glibc and musl libraries.
-This should cover the majority of Docker images.
+This should cover the majority of use cases.

 The utility expects, at minimum, a protocol and command to be provided.
 The server's IP address, password, and more, can be specified using optional flags.
 The server response is displayed as the output, so long as the connection and authentication was successful.